-Since December 2014, The New York Botanical Garden was engaged in its next in-depth strategic planning process designed to chart the course of action for its future.
+In December 2014, The New York Botanical Garden engaged in an in-depth strategic planning process designed to chart the course of action for its future.
 The current financial health and programmatic vibrancy of NYBG is based, in part, on the deployment of three earlier institution-wide, broad-based plans designed and implemented over the past 20 years.
 This strategic plan has put in place specific goals to assure institutional strength well beyond 2016, its 125th year.

-The planning process is driven by two key groups.
-The first is the Strategic Planning Steering Committee of the Board of Trustees, led by Julie Sakellariadis, Vice Chairman for Planning, with oversight from Maureen Chilton, Chairman of the Board, and Lionel Goldfrank III, Chairman of the Executive Committee.
-The Steering Committee’s areas of participation are: Business Activities, Capital Projects, Children’s Education, Community Relations, Continuing Education, Endowment, Exhibitions, Fund for the Garden, Horticulture, Management and Institutional Needs, and Science.
+The planning process was driven by two key groups.
+The first was the Strategic Planning Steering Committee of the Board of Trustees, led by Julie Sakellariadis, Vice Chairman for Planning, with oversight from Maureen Chilton, Chairman of the Board, and Lionel Goldfrank III, Chairman of the Executive Committee.
+The Steering Committee’s areas of participation were: Business Activities, Capital Projects, Children’s Education, Community Relations, Continuing Education, Endowment, Exhibitions, Fund for the Garden, Horticulture, Management and Institutional Needs, and Science.